🔼The name Gideon: Summary

 There's only one Gideon in the Bible.
-He's the fifth judge of Israel, the successor of Deborah.
+Gideon, son of Joash the Abiezrite, is the fifth judge of Israel, the successor of Deborah.
 Gideon is called by God to judge Israel after Israel's been on a losing streak for seven years and Midian has them in the pocket.
-Gideon's first act is to tear town the local Baal and Asherah shrine.
+Gideon's first act is to tear down the local Baal and Asherah shrine.
 The next morning the townsfolk demand his extradition but Gideon's father Joash talks them out of it by saying that Baal should stand up for himself, if he's really a god.
 And he calls his son Jerubbaal, meaning Let Baal Contend Against Him.

 After that Gideon goes after the Midianites and the other members of the Eastern Coalition.
 Of the 32,000 men from Israel who show up for the battle, only 300 remain after God has Gideon weed out the chosen ones from the masses.
 He gives the 300 each a trumpet, a pitcher and a torch.
 By midnight they attack and their unusual approach causes the Midianites to stampede.
 As they flee, Gideon summons the entire army of Israel and they pursue them, kill their leaders and 120,000 of their swordsmen (this story obviously connects Gideon to Abraham, who attacked and defeated the vast armies of Mesopotamia with 318 homegrown shepherds; Genesis 14:14).